Ringleton/LED-Matrix-Temperature-UV-Display/README.md

-﻿Temperature Display
+# ﻿Temperature and UV Index RGB Matrix Display

 # Overview
 This display utilizes a WIFI connection to read data from a weather server.
 The display uses data produced by a Davis Instruments weather server and gets its data populated by its branded weather stations ([www.davisinstruments.com](http://www.davisinstruments.com)).
 The source of the data used for this matrix display is produced by a Davis weather station set up in the Cadence neighborhood.
 That station transmits data wirelessly to either a legacy data logger and/or a newer display console.
 Those two systems separately upload their data to the Davis server, and it is that data that is then retrieved by the matrix display unit every 60 seconds, displaying the current temperature and UV Index.
 The Davis server also maintains a web page for each station that shows the weather statistics for each.

 ![001](https://github.com/Ringleton/LED-Matrix-Temperature-UV-Display/assets/157074435/257de8e7-dc1d-4d5d-825c-b658bd5483d0)

-This LED matrix display is built using a Raspberry Pi Zero 2 W, single board computer along with an Adafruit RGB matrix “bonnet” plugged into the top of the Pi.
+This LED matrix display is built using a Raspberry Pi Zero 2 WH, single board computer along with an Adafruit RGB matrix “bonnet” plugged into the top of the Pi.
 The bonnet converts the Pi’s 3.3V output pins to 5.0V logic along with a socket to connect a cable to the input of one of the two 64 X 32 RGB LED matrix, 3mm pitch (P3) panels.

 The Pi’s external connectors are exposed at the rear inset of the enclosure, along with a separate power supply connection (5V, 10A) and a pushbutton that acts as either a reboot or shutdown trigger.
 You can connect a video display to the Pi’s mini-HDMI connector and a mouse / keyboard dongle to the Pi’s micro-USB On-The-Go (OTG) port to interact and control the system.
 Optionally, you can also use a terminal emulator connected over WIFI.
 The Pi uses a Unix-based operating system.
 The program itself is written in Python.